wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Added ``getAngle()`` to ``Translation2d``
 - Deprecated ``Compressor.enable()``.
 Use ``isEnabled`` instead
 - Add missing ``PS4Controller`` triangle methods
+- Add method to disable LW actuator control in test mode

+- Enhanced ``Sendable`` representation of commands
+- Deprecated ``CommandGroupBase``; the static factories have been moved to ``Commands``
+- Refactor SelectCommand's `Supplier<Command>` constructor and ProxyScheduleCommand into ProxyCommand
+- Remove `isFinished` check for default commands
+- Add method to remove default commands

 - ``Trigger`` and ``Button`` methods were renamed to be consistent and ``Button`` class deprecated.